Smart drugs reliably enhance productivity, yet with an important caveat:

 Here are the essential basics of Modafinil vs. Adrafinil:

 Modafinil, or Diphenylmethylsulfinylacetamide

 Modafinil (brand name: Provigil) is a eugeroic, or wakefulness-promoting agent, used for the pharmaceutical treatment of sleep disorders, e.g. narcolepsy, excessive daytime sleepiness, sleep apnea, etc. The off-label use of modafinil generally involves enhancing cognition and is illegal, unless accessed by prescription.
-Due to this legality, most recreational smart drug users turn to:
+Due to modafinil’s accessibility issues, a lot of recreational smart drug users turn to:

 Adrafinil, or Diphenylmethylsulfynyl-2acetohydromaxic acid

 Viewed as the “legal” version of modafinil for slightly different structure & easy accessibility.
 The legal status of adrafinil is earned by a super-duper nifty little metabolic trick: Adrafinil essentially shares the same structure as modafinil, with exception to one slight difference, and that structure becomes bio-active in the body once the body metabolizes adrafinil into modafinil.

 Basically, adrafinil catabolizes into modafinil, legally delivering the same illegal bio-effects of modafinil.
 Thus begging the question: What the hell??

 Laws can be very dumb, but whatever.
 I won’t argue against the legality of adrafinil here, because at least it’s something.